-Engagement by our fixed income teams is performed in close coordination with equity team counterparts to develop firmwide best practices.
+Engagement by our fixed income teams is performed for all companies on the Approved List, and where there is overlap, in close coordination with equity team counterparts to develop firm-wide best practices.
 Our proprietary credit research incorporates detailed ESG analysis, including a list of ESG-related engagement themes.
-The fixed income team actively engages with company management on ESG issues that could affect the sustainability of the company's cash flows and ultimately, the company's ability to repay its debt, or could otherwise adversely affect the value of the bond.
+The fixed income team actively engages with company management on ESG issues that could affect the sustainability of the company's cash flows and ultimately, the company's ability to repay its debt, or that could otherwise adversely affect the value of the bond.
 These issues are typically addressed in company meetings that are shared between our equity and fixed income analysts or portfolio managers, particularly with Canadian issuers.
-Recurring engagement themes include capital allocation and strategic planning; governance; environmental policies, including management of climate-related risks; and employee and labour relations, as well as general ESG disclosure, transparency and accountability.
+Recurring engagement themes include:

+- Capital allocation and strategic planning; - Governance; environmental policies, including management of climate-related risks; - Employee and labour relations; - General ESG disclosure, transparency and accountability.

 The influence of fixed income investors varies throughout the life cycle of a bond issue.
 Therefore, as well as engaging during the holding period, we also engage with fixed income issuers at the pre-investment stage and during investor updates related to refinancing.
-For our Sovereign, Supranational and Agency (SSA) fixed income holdings, we engage with provincial Ministries of Finance during our periodic review meetings.
+For our Sovereign, Supranational and Agency fixed income holdings, we engage with provincial ministries of finance during our periodic review meetings.